nytimes/gziphandler/README.md

 ## Usage

-Call `MakeGzippingHandler` with any handler (an object which implements the `http.Handler` interface), and it'll return a new handler which gzips the response.
+Call `GzipHandler` with any handler (an object which implements the `http.Handler` interface), and it'll return a new handler which gzips the response.
 For example: